 We now move on to creating dataframes of summary values.
-Suppose we'd like to know the mean population by year.
-We can do this using the commands group_by and summarize, which are part of dplyr.
+Suppose we'd like to know the mean population across all jurisdictions in each year.
+We can do this using the commands group\by and summarize, which are part of tidyverse.

-As your program should already have library(dplyr) at the top, you don't need to do anything else to load this package now.
+As your program should already have library(tidyverse) at the top, you don't need to do anything else to load this package now.